 In 1964, Quincy Mayor Della Chiesa appointed 24 residents to form the Quincy Community Action Organization (QCAO) to “extend economic opportunities to the citizens of Quincy.”
 In March 1965, the Board of Directors held the first meeting of the organization and in May, QCAO was officially incorporated.
 Its first President was William J. Trifone, and first Executive Director was Russell O’Connell.
 Shortly after his tenure, Rosemary Wahlberg was appointed as the agency’s Executive Director, growing QCAP into a leading, well-respected non-profit with a budget of $17 million.
 She understood from her own personal experience the needs of low-income, working mothers and how to help them become financially stable.

 Since 1965, Quincy Community Action has been the leading anti-poverty service provider in the Greater Quincy region.
-From our humble roots, we continue to work side-by-side with residents, leaders, and partners to ensure that the needs of our community and its families.
+From our humble roots, we continue to work side-by-side with residents, leaders, and partners to ensure that the needs of our community and its families are met.
 This includes basic needs such as food and nutrition, fuel assistance, affordable housing, quality early education and care, adult education and workforce development, and financial education.
 Today, Quincy Community Action Programs (QCAP) has expanded its programs to reach a service area consisting of more than 80 communities.
-Annually, more than 22,000 unduplicated people benefit from QCAP services.
+Annually, more than 21,000 unduplicated people benefit from QCAP services.